 Amazon Echo comes in one shade, and while its design is no doubt sleek, it doesn't have the same personalization options that Google Home offers buyers.

 The Amazon Echo may be a great device, but you'd better put it in the room you spend the most time in as you can't, for example, sync multiple Echo devices to play the same song throughout the house.

 Google Home, however, draws from Google's already stellar smart media offerings and lets you connect the device to Google Chromecast-based speakers, so you can listen to audio throughout your abode.

-We'll have to wait till we get our hands on one whether Google Home offers a better native speaker than Amazon Echo, but one thing is for sure: by connecting with Chromecast audio, you can open your Home to a range of hi-fi speakers.
+Google Home doesn't quite have a better native speaker than Amazon Echo, but one thing is for sure: by connecting with Chromecast audio, you can open your Home to a range of hi-fi speakers.

 Perhaps more importantly than music though is the fact that Home connects to your wider smart home, namely Nest and Works with Nest devices.
 Not only can you control your smart thermostat with the little speaker, but you can also connect to your lighting, locks, and other smart home amenities.
-To sweeten the pot, Google announced a slew of new Works with Nest products, so the list is growing all the time.
+Google is constantly adding new Works with Nest products, so the list is growing all the time.

 Amazon did team up with Samsung to offer SmartThings control to Echo and the Philips's Hue lighting system, but it's still in the early stages of broadening its friend list.
 Even though it's been on the scene for longer, Echo has a long way to go before it can catch up with all the devices Google already has at its fingertips.

 5. Google Home is ready to play with others